Transgender parents conceiving children

 Legal rights in relation to stored gametes and embryos

-The absence of UK law on transgender parenthood
+The absence of UK law on parenthood for transgender parents

 It appears that no consideration was given to the possibility of trans parents conceiving children after a social or legal gender transition when either the Gender Recognition Act 2004 or the Human Fertilisation and Embryology Act 2008 was enacted and so neither piece of key legislation makes any explicit provision for you.
-As a trans parent conceiving a child, this means your legal parenthood status is governed by wider law created for cisgender parents which is both prescriptive and gender based, and does not always produce the right outcomes.
+As a trans parent conceiving a child, this means your legal parenthood status is governed by wider law created for cisgender parents which is both prescriptive and gender based, and does not adequately cater for transgender parents and their children.

 How does UK law work if I am a trans parent who gives birth?